zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 "SKSE plugin that brings up the modern (action) game‘s combos attack AI into Skyrim...The vanilla Skyrim game engine does not have the concept of combos attack at all, except the right to left and left to right swing attack...SCAR introduces a dynamic and highly customizable AI attack system to the game...NPCs would check the range of distance and angle as well as other conditions before every strike, pick up the attack action that meet the criteria, then perform it."

-In short, this mod allows enemy NPCs to use the movesets from MCO - Modern Combat Overhaul, and to use them in smart and intelligent ways.
+In short, this mod allows enemy NPCs to use the movesets from BFCO - Attack Behavior Framework, and to use them in smart and intelligent ways.
 You will find that enemies will now combo the fuck out of you!
-Enemies will intelligently use any MCO moveset that they can use based on their equipped weapon.
-All of the MCO animations that we are using in this list fully support SCAR, and you will see them used by the enemy.
+Enemies will intelligently use any BFCO moveset that they can use based on their equipped weapon.
+All of the BFCO animations that we are using in this list fully support SCAR, and you will see them used by the enemy.

 ## [Dodge - MCO](https://www.skyrim-guild.com/mods/dodge)